 The reason for this article is that we had plenty of incidents where Foreigners have set-up a Private Limited Company first (with another Company Secretary) only to realise they cannot operate their business.
 In such situation here are some of the issues you need to consider:

 When you want to set-up your Private Limited Company (Sendirian Berhad/Sdn.
 Bhd.) there is no requirement for minimum paid-up capital.
 Yes, you heard me right… foreigners can create a RM2.00 Company.

 But here is the catch:

-(a) If you have read our article on the minimum requirement to set up a Private Limited Company, you will know that you need a minimum of 1 Directors.
-For Foreigner the requirement is that the Directors must be a resident or have primary place of resident in Malaysia.
-The law however does not say you need working visa, PR status or etc to be a Director.
+(a) If you have read our article on the minimum requirement to set up a Private Limited Company, you will know that you need a minimum of 1 Director.
+For Foreigner the requirement is that the Directors must be a resident or have a primary place of residence in Malaysia.
+The law however does not say you need a working visa, PR status or etc to be a Director.
 So all you need to show is you have a local correspondence address.

 (b) Here is where it gets a bit tricky, yes you can register as a Director but when performing your duties as a Director, the law will deem that you are working and thus you will need a working visa, business card or etc (read more about your options here or PM me so I can introduce you to service providers that may help)

 Implication for performing duties as Director without proper documents:

 a) Fine of not more than RM10,000 and/or Imprisonment not more than 5 years and/or whipping;